chuongtang/chuongtang/README.md

 - 👋 Hi, I’m @chuongtang
-- 👀 I’m interested in ...
+- 👀 I’m interested in...learning new stuff, one project at a time
 - 🌱 I’m currently learning -- Advance JS, then React is the next in my list
 - 💞️ I’m looking to collaborate on 'not so easy nor too difficult project'
 - 📫 How to reach me 'somewhere here, ..'